Infinite-Actuary/ShazamOSX/README.md

 * Move the `SHAZAM.app` to your `/Applications` folder
 > Resolves `info.plist` permission problems
 * Double click `SHAZAM.app` to launch SHAZAM
+* For added style, replace the SHAZAM application icon with SHAZAM.icns

 ## Build Notes